 Gadyan is a local Aboriginal (Cammeraygal) word for the Sydney cockle, a shellfish common in the middens on the island.

 The short walking track guides visitors along several rock engravings and shell middens.
 One particular engraving stands out as one of the biggest engravings ever found in Sydney.

 As you start the walking track, one of the first things you’ll notice is the large oil tanks in Greenwich on the other side of the bay.
 Now operated by Viva Energy, the Gore Bay Terminal has been an important fuel import and storage facility since 1901.

 The tanks are a bit of an eyesore, but the terminal is still an important part of the fuel supply chain in New South Wales, supplying fuel to the Sydney cruise and maritime industries.

 The highlight of the walk is a large Aboriginal engraving on a flat rock surface.
 The well preserved engraving resembles a 10m large creature with a boomerang shape near the tail and a large circle shape in the centre.

-Beside the engraving is a small but deep rock pool and two shallow grooves.
+Next to the engraving is a small yet deep rock pool, and two shallow grooves.
 As noted on the information sign, it is believed that the pool functioned as a freshwater storage and the grooves are a result of grinding the edges of stone axes to sharpen them.

 A short side-track leads to a small wooden lookout point at the southernmost point of the Berry Island peninsula.